 Gameplay

-Turn the top card on the 13th pile face up (that's the pile in the middle of the circle).
+Turn the top card on the 13th pile face up (the pile in the middle of the circle).
 Place the card, still face up, under the pile of that card's number.
-For example, a 4 would go under the 4 pile.
+For example, a four would go under the four pile.
 An ace would go under the one pile.
 Face cards are placed as follows: jack under 11, queen under 12, king under 13.

 Then, turn the top card on that pile face up and place it, still face up, under the appropriate pile.
 Continue in this manner until the game ends.